infiniflow/infinity/docs/references/pysdk_api_reference.md

 A non-empty string indicating the name of the table to delete.

 #### conflict_type: `ConflictType`, *Optional*

-Conflict policy in `enum` for handling situations where a table with the specified name does not exist.

 - `Error`: Raise an error if the specified table does not exist.
 - `Ignore`: Ignore the operation and proceed regardless, if the specified table does not exist.